Dates of the trip

 25 July.
 Grand-Baie – Black River Gorges National Park.
 We took minor roads and because road signs were few we got lost in the towns around Port-Louis.
 It was very picturesque but we nevertheless felt we were wasting our time.

 Rambling in the Park, I was surprised at seeing such huge anthills, apparently made of mud, and which I found on the ground but also high up in trees.
 They had been made by small yellow ants.
 I was even more surprised when I saw huge bats, about 3 feet from wing-tip to wing-tip, soaring in the sky, in full day-light.
-I was able to observe their hairy red bodies and their wing spurs and determined them as being Mascarene Flying Foxes.
+I was able to observe their hairy red bodies and their wing spurs and determined them as being Greater Mascarene Flying Foxes.
+These bats eat fruit and are endemic to the island.
 I came across another one at the Chamarel waterfall.
 As for birds, I twitched a Mauritius Cuckooshrike.

 26 July.
 We returned to the same area in the South, hoping to be able to ramble along the mountain ridge between Belombre and Macchabe.
 Once there, we decided not to go too far away because our enthusiasm was dampened when we saw the numerous signs warning us about the risks of having our cars broken into.
 The remains of a few windshields proved clearly enough that this happens quite often.
 Too bad because I thus could not twitch endemic birds.
 However, I did see 3 Wild Boars, Macaques, a few Mauritius Olive White-Eye, White-tailed Tropicbirds and Common Waxbills.